 Tip #1 – I suggest buying your tickets online if you can, not only because they’re cheaper, but because it will allow you to skip the ticket queue that forms outside the church, which is particularly long on Saturdays and pretty much anytime during the summer months.
 If you’re visiting in the summer and don’t fancy the idea of standing outside in the hot sun (or more likely the rain) for an hour, you’re definitely going to want to purchase tickets beforehand.

-Tip #2 – If you’re put off by the high prices for entrance tickets into Westminster Abbey, you should give one of the church’s daily services a go.
+Tip #2 – If you’re put off by the hefty price for entrance tickets, you should give one of the church’s daily services a go.
 They’re free, and you’ll still get to see the main part of the church, plus experience its incredible acoustics if you visit for Evensong or an organ recital.
 Service times can be found here.

 - Westminster Abbey is closed to tourists on Sundays, so you’ll have to plan your visit one of the other six days of the week unless you’re coming for a service.